MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M09_L16_Monitoring_Application_Performance_with_Application_Insights.md

         downloadPath: '$(Build.ArtifactStagingDirectory)'

 ```
-4. Set the cursor on a new line at the end of the YAML definition (line 69).
+8. Set the cursor on a new line at the end of the YAML definition. **Make sure you position the cursor at the indentation of the previous task level**.

     > **Note**: This will be the location where new tasks are added.

-5. In the list of tasks on the right side of the code pane, search for and select the **Azure App Service Deploy** task.
+9. Click **Show Assistant** from the right hand side of the portal.
+In the list of tasks, search for and select the **Azure App Service Deploy** task.
-6. In the **Azure App Service deploy** pane, specify the following settings and click **Add**:
+10. In the **Azure App Service deploy** pane, specify the following settings and click **Add**:

-    - in the **Azure subscription** drop-down list, select the Azure subscription into which you deployed the Azure resources earlier in the lab, click **Authorize**, and, when prompted, authenticate by using the same user account you used during the Azure resource deployment.
+    - in the **Azure subscription** drop-down list, select the Azure subscription into which you deployed the Azure resources earlier in the lab, - if needed (only when this is your first pipeline you create) click **Authorize**, and, when prompted, authenticate by using the same user account you used during the Azure resource deployment.
+    - Validate **App Service Type** points to Web App on Windows.
-    - in the **App Service name** dropdown list, select the name of the web app you deployed earlier in the lab.
+    - in the **App Service name** dropdown list, select the name of the web app you deployed earlier in the lab (**az400eshoponweb...).
     - in the **Package or folder** text box, **update** the Default Value to `$(Build.ArtifactStagingDirectory)/**/Web.zip`.
-7. Confirm the settings from the Assistant pane by clicking the **Add** button.
+11. Confirm the settings from the Assistant pane by clicking the **Add** button.

     > **Note**: This will automatically add the deployment task to the YAML pipeline definition.

-8. The snippet of code added to the editor should look similar to below, reflecting your name for the azureSubscription and WebappName parameters:
+12. The snippet of code added to the editor should look similar to below, reflecting your name for the azureSubscription and WebappName parameters:

 > **Note**: The **packageForLinux** parameter is misleading in the context of this lab, but it is valid for Windows or Linux.